stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### 1 - pick trending tech that is _easy to learn_ and will _generate consulting work_

+Aside from outsourcing and industry restructures, there is no better source for driving consulting revenue than assisting clients on their journey to adopt and evolve new technology.
+That fuelled the first phase of Accenture's market leading growth.

 ### 2 - pick _industry specific tech_ that is hard to learn

 ## growth opportunity #2 - distributed working